Sarvesh-CSE/ComputerScience/DBMS/DBMS SYLLABUS/Dbms.md

 Properties of Decomposition, Normalization up to 3 NF and BCNE.

-Selected Database Issues: Security, Transaction Management, Introduction to Query
+**Selected Database Issues**: Security, Transaction Management, Introduction to Query

 Processing and Query Optimization, Concurrency Control, and Recovery Techniques.